HighSaltLevels/randomizer/KNOWN_BUGS.md

  - At the end of chapter 18 (Ephraim), Lyon's class was not randomized
  - The Demon King randomized into a revenant
  - Game freezes after killing Demon King
+ - Game froze at beginning of chapter 9 (Eirika)
+ - Game froze at end of chapter 10 (Eirika) (Valter probably needs to be a flying unit)